nkdAgility/NKDAgility.com/site/content/company/working-with-us/index.md

 To ensure quality and focus, we limit the number of concurrent customers and never start more than one engagement at a time.
 This allows us to dedicate the time you need while understanding that we won’t be fully engaged for the entire timebox.
 Typically, this means we work for you around one-third of the time, but the first few days or weeks often require more focus as we kick off.
 We don’t track hours, and Iwe don’t overbook engagements.

 For your procurement needs, we provide [Supplier and Bank Account Details](/accounts), along with the general supplier and insurance information, as well as [Terms of Business](/terms) for the engagement.

+As part of our partnership we want you to be able to [communicate with us](/communicate) as easily as posible.
+We use Microsoft Teams and the linked instructions will allow your IT department to configure your systems to allow us to communicate with you.

 We will provide a proposal for the engagement that contains the following sections: